deartc/Quality-Project-Teresa-Hawkins/README.md

 Non-functional testing should increase usability, efficiency, maintainability, and portability of the product.
 Non functioning
-1. Black Box Testing - Form Input and Validation Verizon site  was checked for data input validity and what happens when there are invalid inputs
+1. Black Box Testing - Form Input and Validation Verizon site  was checked for data input validity and what happens when there are invalid inputs preconditions- steps- expected results-

 2. HTML/CSS Validation
-Verizon was validated by entering its URL and checked by the HTML Validator extension for Chrome.
+Verizon was validated by entering its URL and checked by the HTML Validator extension for Chrome. preconditions- steps- expected results-

 3. Cookie Testing   Verizon was tested with cookies enabled and cookies disabled to ensure functionality.
-Geekflare was used for cookies’  security issues.
+Geekflare was used for cookies’  security issues preconditions- steps- expected results-

  4. Link Testing- To test for Verizon broken links, Broken Link Checker was used to see if there were broken links.
-Several key links were also tested to ensure goes to the proper page
+Several key links were also tested to ensure goes to the proper page preconditions- steps- expected results-

 5.Website Security- Verizon’s SSL/HTTPS connection was tested to make sure it's working properly.
+ preconditions-
+  steps-
-TheCAPTCHA were checked  for proper functioning.
+  expected results-TheCAPTCHA were checked  for proper functioning.
 Invalid username or password were tested.
-Sample Test scenarios to give you a glimpse of security test cases –
+Sample Test scenarios to give you a glimpse of security test cases.

 A password should be in encrypted format
 Application or System should not allow invalid users Check cookies and session time for application

-6.Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test.
+6.Mobile Responsiveness Verizon site was tested using Google's Mobile-Friendly Test. preconditions- steps- expected results-

 7. Accessibility on the  Verizon  sitr was tested against the Web Content Accessibility Guidelines (WCAG).
-W3C maintains a list of web accessibility evaluation tools that you can use to help you test your site.
+W3C maintains a list of web accessibility evaluation tools that you can use to help you test your site. preconditions- steps- expected results-

 8  Functionality Testing.
-Verizon functionality testing was performed The following were tested : drop-downs, buttons  and process flow .
+Verizon functionality testing was performed The following were tested : drop-downs, buttons  and process flow . preconditions- steps- expected results-

-9. Payment Gateways    Payment gateways on Verizon wwre tested. to make sure they're working.
+9. Payment Gateways    Payment gateways on Verizon wwre tested. to make sure they're working. preconditions- steps- expected results-

 10. UI Testing.
-UI testing on the Verizon site included checking  design consistency, screen resolutions and browsers.
+UI testing on the Verizon site included checking  design consistency, screen resolutions and browsers preconditions- steps- expected results-

    Defects Classification Mechanism